First Aid

 Internal bleeding or shock is suspected.

 Signs of infection develop including increased pain, redness, swelling, discharge, swollen lymph nodes, fever, or red streaks spreading from the site toward the heart.
 (This is usually treated with topical or oral antibiotics.
-If untreated, an infection can cause a
+If untreated, an infection can cause a skin abscess or other complications.)

-If the injury involves an animal or
+If the injury involves an animal or human bite.

 If you are not up-to-date on tetanus immunization (within 5-10 years).